clj love where you live stamp clj love where you live stamp

 7:45 pm

 When everyone’s winding down on the charcuterie board and the questions — Don’t worry; you could enjoy this for a good hour — sneak into the kitchen to make the salad.
 A summer salad is easy: fruit + salty cheese + nuts.
-I love grilled nectarines* with a wet card of Feta and pistachios.
-Or peaches with Burrata and pine nuts (feel free to dash a little hot sauce on this one).
+I love grilled nectarines* with a wet card of feta and pistachios.
+Or peaches with burrata and pine nuts (feel free to dash a little hot sauce on this one).
 It’s best to put this together just 15 minutes before serving.
 Drizzle with olive oil and flaky sea salt.

 8:00 pm